 My former real job was as a computer system architect.
 I worked with application programming teams to help them design applications that would perform reliably, scale and fit into the infrastructure at our company.

 I have been employed designing and coding computer systems since I graduated from MIT in 1971.
 I've been an application programmer, a VM systems programmer, an artificial intelligence system designer and many other jobs within the computer field.

 As a ham for over 40 years, my main interest has always been contesting.
 I don't remember my first contest, but it was probably the Tennessee QSO party.
 I do remember what a thrill it was the first time I worked over one contact a minute!

 In 2000, I got frustrated with the computer logging programs that I was using, because they were buggy and too hard to use.
 I figured that if I wrote my own, then any bugs that I wanted fixed, I could fix myself!

 So why is this program free?
 It didn't really seem like I could make a lot of money selling it, so why irritate people by asking them for money?
 If I did that, then there would be a lot of expectations as to how fast I fix problems, and what features I add.
-I still get that, but I can always say: "Hey, it's open source — write it yourself!"
+I still get that, but I can always say: "Hey, it's free!"
 I don't do that often, but it's nice to know that I can.
 It keeps the work from becoming a burden.